- Patriot Front is a white supremacist group whose members maintain that their ancestors conquered America and bequeathed it to them, and no one else.

 Leadership disputes aside, the split between Vanguard America and Patriot Front is symptomatic of the divergent opinions among white supremacists about optics and how to best promote their cause to the public.
 Rousseau’s camp prefers to promote “American Nationalism” and advocate for a racist ideology that appeals to conservatives, using ostensibly unifying symbols like the American flag.
 In that same vein, Patriot Front uses an image of a fasces, the original symbol of fascism (a bundle of sticks featuring an axe) encircled by thirteen stars as “an American symbol of revolutionary spirit.”

-Patriot Front is active online and uses social media to promote racism, anti-Semitism and intolerance, but they are also part of a broader effort by white supremacists to move from their longtime roles as online provocateurs to real-world activists.
-Real-world activism generates the group’s desired localized outrage and media attention, as well as images and videos, which can be used to generate self-promoting and graphic online content.
+Patriot Front is active online and uses social media to promote racism, antisemitism and intolerance, but they are also part of a broader effort by white supremacists to move from their longtime roles as online provocateurs to on the ground activists.
+On the ground activism generates the group’s desired localized outrage and media attention, as well as images and videos, which can be used to generate self-promoting and graphic online content.

 Alleged Patriot Front vandalism on a “No Place for Hate” mural in Boyertown, Pennsylvania.
 (Image Source: Reading Eagle)

 In addition to distributing propaganda, members also participate in private meet-ups, which routinely involve a physical fitness element like boxing or hiking.
-The group’s internet propaganda stresses physical training and includes images of members boxing, coupled with phrases like “Become war” and “Train with your friends.
+The group’s online propaganda stresses physical training and includes images of members boxing, coupled with phrases like “Embrace violence,” “Become war” and “Train with your friends.
 Fight your enemies.”

 A central tactic to Patriot Front is “flash demonstrations” – privately planned and unannounced events that allow groups to promote their beliefs while limiting the risk of individual exposure, negative media coverage, arrests and public backlash.
 These flash demonstrations are mainly orchestrated for a quick photo and video opportunity that is then turned into online content.